Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Theoretical Results

-In the following, we comment on the convergence rate of $\hat\btheta_k$.
-For $k=1$, the convergence rate of $\hat{\btheta}_1$ in (\ref{eq_rate_k_1}) is nonstandard and slower than the typical parametric rate for regular models (e.g., linear/logistic regression with Lasso).
-Since the estimator $\hat{\btheta}_1$ is computed under uniform subsampling, the rate of $\hat{\btheta}_1$ matches with \cite{feng2022nonregular}, and the rate is minimax optimal (up to a logarithmic factor) when data are i.i.d drawn from the population.
-In contrast, for $k\geq 2$, the convergence rate of $\hat{\btheta}_k$ in (\ref{eq_rate_k_2}) includes an additional factor $\PP((X,\bZ)\in S_k)$.
+For $k\geq 2$, the convergence rate of $\hat{\btheta}_k$ in (\ref{eq_rate_k_2}) contains an additional factor $\PP((X,\bZ)\in S_k)$.
 By the definition of the active set $S_k$ in (\ref{activeset}), $\PP((X,\bZ)\in S_k)$ depends on the regularity of the joint distribution of $(X,\bZ)$, the accuracy of the estimator $\hat{\btheta}_{k-1}$ from the previous iteration and the choice of $b_{k-1}$.
 Under Assumption \ref{asp5} and when $\hat{\btheta}_{k-1}$ is close enough to $\btheta^*$, we can show that $\PP((X,\bZ)\in S_k)$ is proportional to $b_{k-1}$.
 If we allow $b_{k-1}\rightarrow 0$ and $N_k$ no smaller than $N_1$, the convergence rate of $\hat{\btheta}_k$ obtained via active subsampling is faster than $\hat{\btheta}_1$ obtained under uniform subsampling.
 Moreover, since (\ref{eq_rate_k_2}) holds for any choice of $b_{k-1}$ provided (\ref{eq_rate_k_3}) is satisfied, there is a trade-off for determining the optimal choice of $b_{k-1}$ and the corresponding optimal rate of $\hat{\btheta}_k$.
 Our previous argument suggests that a smaller value of $b_{k-1}$ is desirable to attain a faster rate of $\hat{\btheta}_k$ in (\ref{eq_rate_k_2}).
-However, the condition (\ref{eq_rate_k_3}) prevents us from choosing the value of $b_{k-1}$ too small, see Remark \ref{remark_bk} below for interpretation of condition (\ref{eq_rate_k_3}).
+However, condition (\ref{eq_rate_k_3}) prevents us from choosing the value of $b_{k-1}$ too small, see Remark \ref{remark_bk} below for interpretation of condition (\ref{eq_rate_k_3}).
 These together yield the optimal choice of $b_{k-1}$ and the corresponding optimal rate of $\hat{\btheta}_k$.